Learn how to pack your items safely and securely to prepare them for delivery

 Items not appropriately packed / labelled may be subjected to either: (i) Relabelling and / packaging by Ninja Van staff at the shipper’s cost. (ii) Rejection and subsequent return to sender for repackaging.

 - Ninja Van’s liability for any loss of or damage to delivery items shall be limited to the value of the delivery item or RM200 per delivery item, whichever is lower.
-For increased insurance coverage, please contact us.
+To increase coverage under our High Parcel Liability Cover, please contact us.

-- Claims are to be submitted to Ninja Van within 30 days of order creation, or 1 week from the successful delivery of order.
-Any claims received after this period will not be recognized.
+- Any claim for loss/damaged parcel is to be submitted to Ninja Van within 7 days from the successful delivery of parcel.
+Claims received after this period will not be entertained.

 Shipper Resources for all your Enquiries